Salta & Jujuy: North of Argentina Reading Time: 18 minutes

 Empanadas

 This is nothing new in the north, as empanadas can be found all over Argentina.
-However, up north they tend to be smaller, and mostly fried, though baked can be found as well.
+However, up north they tend to be smaller, often fried, though baked can be found as well.

 Aji Picante